benjspitler/benjspitler.github.io/nba-fantasy-predictions.md

 ### The raw data

 The data for this project was scraped from [Basketball Reference](https://www.basketball-reference.com/) a leading online repository of NBA statistics.
-Compiling 30 years of data into one dataframe was a large task that involved quite a bit of code that I will not include here, but the end result is a data set that looks like the below.
+Compiling 30 years of data into one dataframe was a large task that involved quite a bit of code that I will not include here, but the end result is a data set that looks like the below, which I have already scaled:

 <img src="images/nba_data_screenshot.png?raw=true"/>